 Here at Mountainview Recovery, we work to offer patients effective, evidence-driven addiction therapy opportunities.
 This is why we implement cognitive behavioral therapy (CBT) into each of our treatment program outlines.
 With this model of therapy, individuals can work to address the underlying causes of addiction as they relate to developed behavioral patterns.
 This way, behavioral patterns can be adjusted to reflect a healthier lifestyle in recovery.

-What are the Benefits of Using CBT for Addiction Treatment?
+CBT for Addiction Treatment?

 The way we think has a lot to do with how we act.
 During active addiction, individuals often develop self-harming thought patterns that result in self-harming behaviors, i.e., drug abuse.
 During CBT, the goal is to identify these self-harming thought patterns (cognition), so the resulting behaviors change as well.
 So, rather than just addressing a drug addict’s behavior, this model of therapy looks at a person’s way of thinking.
 The results of these changed thought patterns can bring about substantial changes to behaviors.